dddkhoa/UROP_MT_Med/README.md

 - The model requires a Hugging Face token for downloading
 - Training is optimized for CUDA-enabled devices
 - The implementation supports both FP16 and BF16 precision based on hardware capability
-- Evaluation is performed using NLTK's BLEU score implementation
+- Evaluation uses SacreBLEU from HuggingFace's evaluate library for industry-standard BLEU score calculation

 ## License